doruo/fedora-hyprland-custom-setup/README.md

-# Custom auto-installer for JaKoolit Fedora Hyprland
+# Custom setup for Hyprland on Fedora Linux

 ### Description